 - Description = Limits the number of MAM devices each user can enroll.

 - The number of threads used when importing many VPP licenses.
 Defaults to 3.
 If you need further optimization, you can increase the number of threads.
 However, with a larger number of threads, such as 6, a VPP import results in very high CPU usage.

-- If False, disables the Endpoint Management callback feature during single sign-on from NetScaler to Endpoint Management.
-If the NetScaler Gateway configuration includes a callback URL, Endpoint Management uses the callback feature to verify the NetScaler Gateway session ID.
+- If False, disables the Endpoint Management callback feature during single sign-on from Citrix Gateway to Endpoint Management.
+If the Citrix Gateway configuration includes a callback URL, Endpoint Management uses the callback feature to verify the Citrix Gateway session ID.
 Defaults to False.

 Number of consecutive failed uploads

 - Displays the number of consecutive failures during Customer Experience Improvement Program (CEIP) uploads.
 Endpoint Management increments the value when an upload fails.
 After 15 upload failures, Endpoint Management disables CEIP, also called telemetry.
 For more information, see the server property Identifies if telemetry is enabled or not.
 Endpoint Management resets the value to 0 when an upload succeeds.